 Phase I clinical trials generally are not designed to test the efficacy of a product candidate but rather are designed to test safety, to study pharmacokinetics and pharmacodynamics and to understand the product candidate's side effects at various doses and dosing schedules in healthy volunteers.
 Delays in establishing the appropriate dosage levels can lead to delays in the overall clinical development of a product candidate.
-As of the date of this report, we do not believe that we have identified a consistently effective dose of eteplirsen for individuals with DMD.
-We recently completed a U.S.-based Phase IIb clinical trial for eteplirsen at higher doses that was initiated in August 2011.
+As of the date of this report, we do not believe that we have identified the preferred dose of eteplirsen for individuals with DMD.
+We plan to evaluate the appropriate dosage in a future confirmatory pivotal study.
+We recently completed a U.S.-based Phase IIb clinical trial for eteplirsen at 30 mg/kg and 50 mg/kg, higher doses than was initiated in August 2011.
 Following completion of this study, we initiated an open label extension study with the same participants from the original Phase IIb placebo controlled trial.
 These trials were initiated, in part, to further explore and identify a more consistently effective dose that may be more appropriate for future clinical trials.
 We cannot assure you that these efforts will be successful.
 If a consistently effective dose is found in the U.S.-based clinical trial, we will expect to engage in discussions with regulatory authorities about the design and subsequent execution of any further studies which may be required.
-Regulatory authorities might require more extensive clinical trials than anticipated and conforming to any guidance regulatory authorities provide does not guarantee receipt of marketing approval, even if we believe our clinical trials are successful.
+Regulatory authorities might require more extensive preclinical or clinical trials than anticipated and conforming to any guidance regulatory authorities provide does not guarantee receipt of marketing approval, even if we believe our preclinical and clinical trials are successful.
 Such clinical trials might include additional open label "extension studies" for all participants who have previously received eteplirsen, as well as other participants (e.g., non-ambulatory participants) and any additional placebo-controlled "pivotal" study or studies.
-If we are not able to establish an optimal dosage in these trials we may need to conduct additional dose-ranging trials before conducting our pivotal trials of the product.
-Any such additional clinical trials r
+If we are not able to establish an optimal dosage in these trials we may need to con will take a substantial amount of time to complete.
+As a result, we may conduct lengthy and expensive clinical trials of our product candidates, only to learn that the product candidate is not an effective treatment or is not superior to existing approved therapies, or has an unacceptable safety profile, which could prevent or significantly delay regulatory approval for such product candidate.

 Furthermore, success in preclinical and early clinical trials does not ensure that later larger-scale trials will be successful nor does it predict final results.
 Acceptable results in early trials may not be reproduced in later trials.
-For example, pivotal trials for eteplirsen will likely involve a larger number of participants to achieve statistical significance, will be expensive and will take a substantial amount of time to complete.
-As a result, we may conduct lengthy and expensive clinical trials of our product candidates, only to learn that the product candidate is not an effective treatment or is not superior to existing approved therapies, or has an unacceptable safety profile, which could prevent or significantly delay regulatory approval for such product candidate.
+For example, pivotal trials for eteplirsen will likely involve a larger number of participants to achieve statistical significance, will be expensive and